gftx/gftx/README.md

 ### Hi there 👋

-🧛🏻 I'm Frontend (React + TS) Developer from Russia, nice to meet u!
+🧛🏻 I'm Frontend Developer from Russia, nice to meet u!